Italian Venetian Soup

 She was so inspired and curious to figure out what was in the recipe during a family trip to Venice, Italy.

 This vegetable soup was actually on the menu at “Harry’s Bar” in Venice.
-She ordered the soup, enjoyed it immensely, and asked the chef what were the vegetables used in the soup.
+She ordered the soup, enjoyed it immensely, and asked the chef which vegetables were used in the soup.
+As a result, she discovered that she could make a similar soup at home.
+And so she did!

-Fresh garden vegetables in this soup are healthy for you and offer more vitamins and nutrients needed in one day.
+- Fresh garden vegetables in this soup are good for you and offer a ton of vitamins.

 Italian Venetian Soup can be very versatile.
 No rules here.

-A perfect starter to any meal.
+A perfect starter for any meal.
 For more flavor, we recommend serving Italian Venetian Soup with some grated Pecorino Romano cheese, or Parmesan cheese at the table.

-All I can say is, this recipe is a definite keeper!
+All I can say is, that this recipe is a definite keeper!

-The only thing you may want to do is make a double batch so you can enjoy this Italian Venetian Soup for lunch and for dinner, and still have plenty leftover to reheat again during a busy week!
+The only thing you may want to do is make a double batch so you can enjoy this Italian Venetian Soup for lunch and dinner, and still have plenty left over to reheat again during a busy week!

 ENJOY!!